ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 RavenDB Embedded Server is available under `EmbeddedServer.Instance`.
 In order to start it call `StartServer` method.
 {CODE start_server@Server\Embedded.cs /}

-For more control on how to start the server just pass to `StartServer` method a `ServerOptions` object and that`s it.
+For more control on how to start the server, pass to `StartServer` method a `ServerOptions` object.

 ### ServerOptions